Just Dance 2020

 Just Dance 2020 is a 2019 dance rhythm game developed and published by Ubisoft.
 It is the eleventh main installment of the Just Dance series, following Just Dance 2019, and was a celebration of the series' tenth anniversary.
-The game was originally released on November 5, 2019, for Nintendo Switch, Wii, PlayStation 4, Xbox One and Stadia.
-The game later made its debut on the PlayStation 5 via digital download through the PlayStation Store beginning on November 12, 2020.
-It was the final title in the main Just Dance series released on the Wii console — the platform where the series made its debut in 2009 — as well as the final Wii video game released physically in North America and Australia.
+The game was originally released on November 5, 2019, for Nintendo Switch, PlayStation 4, Wii, and Xbox One, and on November 19 for Stadia.
+It was the last main Just Dance game released on the Wii console—the platform where the series made its debut in 2009—as well as the last Wii game released physically in Australia and North America.

 Development and release

 It was unveiled on June 10, 2019, during its E3 press conference.

 The game was exclusively released on the Nintendo Switch in Japan on March 12, 2020, and in China on December 24, 2020, in the latter of which the game is simply titled Just Dance.

-Just Dance 2020 is the final Wii video game released physically in North America.
+Just Dance 2020 is the final Wii video game ever released physically in North America.
 It was reported in 2020 that Nintendo of America was no longer able to physically distribute Wii video games in that region because some of its departments could no longer retrieve the necessary equipment to do so.
 Consequently, this was the final video game in the main Just Dance series released on the Wii console, the platform where the series made its debut in 2009.
 By extension, this was the final Wii video game published by Ubisoft, the final Just Dance game released on a seventh-generation console, and the final Just Dance game available on a Nintendo optical disc.